tamu-identity/org-structure-data/README.md

-# org-structure-data
+# Texas A&M Organizational Structure Data

-Organizational structure data for use in categorization by IT systems.
+Data in this repository contains machine-readable organizational structure data for use in tagging and categorization by distributed IT systems.

+Available data:

+- Colleges & Schools (Departments included)